-There’s so much to love about summer in the Hudson Valley.
+As we fast approach the arrival of winter, we can’t help but reminisce upon all there is to love about summer in the Hudson Valley.
 In the height of the season, locals and visitors alike savor warm-weather days during long hikes toward breathtaking views, ice cream cones filled with farm-fresh scoops, and lazy afternoons at beaches and swimming holes.
-During a more normal year, fairs and festivals sweeten the deal, bringing communities together while highlighting the creativity and talent of the region.
+Fairs and festivals sweeten the deal, bringing communities together while highlighting the creativity and talent of the region.

 “I am delighted to have found the perfect steward for this extraordinarily beautiful land,” Davis says.
 “HVSF is a nationally recognized arts organization with deep roots in this community.
 With this gift, we can assure that this place continues to be a positive force in the region while becoming a cultural hub in the Hudson Valley.”

 Prior to gifting the parcel of land to Hudson Valley Shakespeare Festival, Davis purchased it back in 1999 to protect it from commercial development.
-He owns The Garrison golf course surrounding the land, and he plans to modify the layout so as to ensure sufficient room for both enterprises.
+He owns The Garrison next-door and has modified the layout of the grounds so as to ensure sufficient room for both enterprises.

-For Hudson Valley Shakespeare Festival, which has an economic impact of seven million dollars annually, its new location near The Garrison and Valley Restaurant is a boon for both organizations.
+For Hudson Valley Shakespeare Festival, which recently received a $10 million grant from the New York State Council on the Arts (NYSCA) as part of the organization’s Capital Improvement Grants for Arts and Culture, its new location near The Garrison and Valley Restaurant is a boon for both organizations.
 With dining and overnight accommodations nearby, HVSF visitors have all they need for a picture-perfect weekend at their fingertips.
-What’s more, depending on how far HVSF chooses to extend its season (a permanent venue means there’s potential for year-round programming, after all), its move could lead to a significant boost for surrounding Hudson Valley businesses beyond just the summer season.
+For show-goers who visited the theater over the past two summers, the expanded concession stand is a major highlight, as is the proximity to the Valley Restaurant for cocktails and dining.
+What’s more, depending on how far HVSF chooses to extend its season in the future (a permanent venue means there’s potential for year-round programming, after all), its move could lead to a significant boost for surrounding Hudson Valley businesses beyond just the summer season.